Friday, November 6, 2020

 ...And they were definitely telling him something was wrong.
 It was that oh-so-wonderful sense of "you should totally not be here right now."

-When he was done setting up his campsite, he made sure to once again memorize the area into his head and set off down the path again.
+When he was done setting up his campsite, he made sure to once again memorize the area into his head and set off down the path again, leaving a couple of marks in the trees with his letter opener now and then as he walked to guide him back to his camp so he knew which direction of the path to go if he got turned around.
 The now noon day caused the heat to have risen considerably and it felt like the shade from the trees was doing nothing to help him at all against it.

 Another hour he walked, following the path.
 He passed by a large tree along the way to the path.
 Gigantic and another fantastic landmark for him to note on his way to and from his camp should he need to remember; not that following the path back was hard, but one never knew.
-If he had to return back in the dark, it would be excellent to help him know.
+If he had to return back in the dark, it would be excellent to help him know and was certainly more visible in the dark then a few markings within the bark of trees.

-The path had been primarily heading just west, but it had abruptly turned north just a minute after the tree, which was the direction Varhi wanted to go.
+The path had been primarily heading just west, but it had abruptly turned north just a couple of minutes after the large tree, which was the direction Varhi wanted to go.
 It lead towards the stream, which surely would be another landmark he could keep wary of.
 About another twenty minutes later going north, he frowned as he looked ahead and saw a mushroom… on a tree.

 He approached it and looked at it carefully.
 He was no survival expert with the wilderness.
 He had some knowledge on the subject though and he was sure that mushrooms growing on trees was a bad sign for the tree that something was taking place within the roots of the tree to cause the mushroom to grow in the first place.